-EVERYTHING YOU NEED TO KNOW ABOUT VINTAGE COSTUME JEWELRY
+THE S&S GUIDE TO VINTAGE COSTUME JEWELRY

-Vintage vs. Antique
+Vintage vs. Antique vs. Costume

 Cleaning, Repair & Care

 When it comes to cleaning vintage costume jewelry, the number one rule is not to get rhinestones, pearls, enamel or other delicate designs and details wet.
 The best way to clean these types of jewelry is to dust with a dry, soft toothbrush or aerosol keyboard spray can.
-An equal mixture of windex and water is great for pieces that are gold or silver plated.
-For sterling silver we love using sunshine cloths to polish.
+An equal mixture of Windex and water is great for pieces that are gold or silver plated.
+For sterling silver, we love using sunshine cloths to polish.
 Learn more about caring for your vintage jewelry on our blog here.

 Our collection features a mix of signed and unsigned pieces.
-If a piece is signed, it means that somewhere on the actual design the original designer has signed their name, much like a logo.
+If a piece is signed, it means that somewhere on the actual design, the original designer has signed their name, much like a logo.
 This usually doesn’t happen on today’s costume jewelry.
-Signed pieces do not necessarily indicate a better quality than unsigned pieces.
-Some of the most popular designers you’ll notice in our collection are Monet, Trifari, Weiss, Coro, Art and Eisenberg.
-My personal favorites are Hobé, Krementz, Laurel Burch and Anne Klein.
-Not all designers were created equal...
+However, signed pieces do not necessarily indicate higher quality than unsigned pieces -- vintage jewelry is often high quality, regardless of who made it!

 Value & Condition